aeyalcinoglu/cognitio/中国/on-china.md

 ## The Singulariy of China
 - [Yellow Emperor](https://en.wikipedia.org/wiki/Yellow_Emperor): 2700 BC, Yellow River region.
 Initiator of the Chinese culture, innovator.
 - [Romance of the Three Kingdoms](https://en.wikipedia.org/wiki/Romance_of_the_Three_Kingdoms): 14th-century, set in end of Han dynasty. "合久必分，分久必合" - "Hé jiǔ bì fēn, fēn jiǔ bì hé" - "long united, must divide - long divided, must unite".
+- [Zheng He](https://en.wikipedia.org/wiki/Zheng_He): 1371–1433, Chinese eunuch, admiral and diplomat.
+Born into a Muslim family.
+He launched a remarkable and mysterious naval enterprise.
+At the time the European age of exploration had not yet begun.
+He was a singular figure in Chinese history.
 - [Analects](https://en.wikipedia.org/wiki/Analects): Confucius.
 Composed during the Warring States period, around 200 pages.
 - [Center of Gravity](https://en.wikipedia.org/wiki/Center_of_gravity_(military)): Coined by [Carl von Clausewitz](https://en.wikipedia.org/wiki/Carl_von_Clausewitz), a Prussian military theorist, in [On War](https://en.wikipedia.org/wiki/On_War).
 More obvious to see in chess than go.
 - [The Art of War](https://en.wikipedia.org/wiki/The_Art_of_War): A military treatise attributed to [Sun Tzu](https://en.wikipedia.org/wiki/Sun_Tzu), written during the late [Spring and Autumn period](https://en.wikipedia.org/wiki/Spring_and_Autumn_period).
 Focuses on strategy, deception, positioning, understanding terrain, morale, and timing.
 Differs from Western thought by emphasizing the psychological and political elements over the purely military.
 See [勢 (shì)](https://en.wiktionary.org/wiki/勢#Definitions).